-2017 Fantasy Football Draft Prep: Eagles give Fantasy owners reasons to get excited about Alshon Jeffery, Zach Ertz, and to avoid LeGarrette Blount
+2017 Fantasy Football Draft Prep: Eagles give Fantasy owners reasons to get excited about Alshon Jeffery, Zach Ertz -- and to avoid LeGarrette Blount

 In the third preseason game against Miami, Alshon Jeffery and Zach Ertz played well, but LeGarrette Blount might be someone to avoid aside from just a late-round pick.